How to Install Microsoft Fonts on Debian

 Microsoft TrueType fonts like Arial, Times New Roman, and Verdana ensure your documents display consistently between Windows and Linux systems.
 When you open .docx files from colleagues, work with publisher templates, or collaborate on web design projects, these fonts render text exactly as intended without layout shifts or font substitution warnings.

-This guide covers installing Microsoft Core Fonts on Debian using the ttf-mscorefonts-installer package from the contrib archive component.
-You will enable the needed archive components, install the font collection, and verify availability with both terminal queries and the graphical Fonts application.
-Debian 12 and newer add non-free-firmware; Debian 11 and older only need contrib non-free.
+This guide covers installing Microsoft fonts on Debian using the ttf-mscorefonts-installer package from the contrib archive component.
+You will enable the needed archive components, accept the Microsoft license agreement, install the font collection, and verify availability with both terminal queries and the graphical Fonts application.
+The guide also covers installing modern Microsoft fonts like Calibri, Cambria, and Consolas that are commonly used in Office 2007 and later documents.
+By the end, applications like LibreOffice, Firefox, and GIMP will render Microsoft-font documents without substitution.

-Microsoft Core Fonts reside in the contrib archive component because the Debian package provides an installer script that fetches proprietary font files (redistributed from SourceForge mirrors of the Microsoft Core Fonts collection) at install time.
-For details on Debian’s archive separation, see our guide on enabling contrib and non-free repositories.
+Microsoft Core Fonts reside in the contrib archive component because the Debian package provides an installer script that fetches proprietary font files from SourceForge mirrors at install time.
+For background on Debian’s archive separation, see our guide on how to enable contrib and non-free repositories on Debian.

 The ttf-mscorefonts-installer package downloads and installs these Microsoft TrueType Core Fonts: